Vasar007/Streamlabs-Chatbot-Scripts/Scripts/Score/README.md

 - Description: The command to delete current score
 - Usage: !delete_score
 - Permissions: Moderator or higher
-- Can have optional text: nNoo
+- Can have optional text: No